Skip to aside Skip to content Skip to footer

 training:

-• faircookbook: Here all relevant FAIR Cookbook recipes are listed.
-This is automaticity updated based on the faircookbook_rdmkit_mapping.yml mapping file.
+• faircookbook: Here, all relevant FAIR Cookbook recipes are listed.
+This is automatically updated based on the faircookbook_rdmkit_mapping.yml mapping file.
 If you want to make a new link, please make a pull request against this file.
-Every week the changes of this mapping file are used to update the frontmatter of the corresponding markdown files.
+Every week, the changes to this mapping file are used to update the frontmatter of the corresponding markdown files.

-• dsw: Here all relevant Data Stewardship Wizard questions in the Researcher knowledge model are listed.
-This is automaticity updated and can not be altered by humans!
-If you want to add a link you have to add the link towards the RDMkit page the the knowledge model on DSW.
+• dsw: Here, all relevant Data Stewardship Wizard questions in the Common DSW Knowledge Model are listed.
+This is automatically updated and cannot be altered by humans.
+If you want to add a link, you have to add the link towards the RDMkit page in the knowledge model on DSW.

 Tools and resources

-The main tools are described in the mains tools and resources table.
-How to add a tool are resource can be read here.
+The main tools are described in the main tools and resources table.
+How to add a tool or resource can be read here.
 Using the page metadata attributes to describe tools is only used in national resource pages.
 We support two types:

-• ref_to_main_resources: Refer to entries of the “main_tool_ and_resource_table” if institutions, organizations and projects from the country contribute to the development of international tools and resources.
-List the nme of the tool your refer to in the main tools table.
+• ref_to_main_resources: Refer to entries of the “main_tool_and_resource_table” if institutions, organisations, and projects from the country contribute to the development of international tools and resources.
+List the name of the tool you refer to in the main tools table.

 ref_to_main_resources: